rodolforuizmorales/content-ops-starter/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: 'empowering communities through free, high-quality sofware'
+      text: 'Empowering communities through free, high-quality sofware'
       color: text-dark
       type: TitleBlock
     subtitle: about us
     text: >
-      seeb development is an indie startup founded in the middle of the jungle in Merida, Yucatan, Mexico with a passion for using technology to make a difference in the lives of those who need it most.
+      Seeb development is an indie startup founded in the middle of the jungle in Merida, Yucatan, Mexico with a passion for using technology to make a difference in the lives of those who need it most.
 With over two decades of experience, we’ve dedicated ourselves to developing free, high-quality